As you age, your brain gradually undergoes many changes...

 Combining exercise with music not only helps preserve and enhance brain volume and function, it also burns off the stress chemical, cortisol—another major contributor to the loss of brain cells and mass.

 That’s some pretty major motivation to get up and get moving!

 My advice?
 Don’t wait for health problems to surface before taking action.
 Act now.

 If you’re just starting out with a fitness routine, here’s are some of my go-to tips for making your exercise routine truly enjoyable:

-For more brain-protecting techniques featuring the natural benefits from music, sound, and rhythm, check out my Sound Mind Protocol.
-This online course is designed to rejuvenate and protect your mind naturally.
-Build a bigger, better brain with over 30 step-by-step online tutorials.
-Simply click here to learn more or get started right away.
+For more brain-protecting techniques featuring the natural benefits from music, sound, and rhythm, check out my Donovan Sound Healing Circle which gives you unlimited access to every single one of sound based wellness methods and courses for less than $9/mo!
+Simply click here to learn more or give it try today.

 Alzheimer’s Association Report.
 (2020).
 2020 Alzheimer's disease facts and figures.
 Alzheimer’s & Dementia.
 16(5).
 Retrieved from: alz-journals.onlinelibrary.

 Tabei, K. et al. (2017).
 Physical Exercise With Music Reduces Gray and White Matter Loss in the Frontal Cortex of Elderly People: The Mihama-Kiho Scan Project.
 Frontiers in Aging Neuroscience.
 9: p.
 174. Retrieved from: ncbi.nlm.nih.gov/pmc/articles/

 Fischer Center for Alzheimer’s Research Foundation.
 (2013).
 ALZInfo.org.
 Retrieved from: alzinfo.org/articles/